-arc21 continues to engage Belfast City Council's Audit, Governance and Risk Services to provide an independent assurance and advisory service to help arc21 achieve its objectives and improve the effectiveness of its risk management, control and governance processes.
-AGRS conforms to CIPFA's Public Sector Internal Audit Standards.
-In addition, the Head of Audit role addresses the five principles set out in the CIPFA Statement on the Role of Internal Audit (2010).
+arc21 engages Belfast City Council's Audit, Governance and Risk Services (AGRS) to provide an independent assurance and advisory service to help arc21 achieve its objectives and improve the effectiveness of its risk management, control and governance processes.
+AGRS conforms to CIPFA'S Public Sector Internal Audit Standards.
+In addition, the Head of Audit role addresses the five principles set out in the CIPFA Statement on the Role of the Head of Internal Audit (2010).